 Although most of the social wasps such as yellowjackets and paper wasps have annual nests (the colony dies each autumn), the German yellowjacket is known to occasionally reuse previous year’s nests.
 It is unclear how often this occurs, but given the large size of nests found in attics it probably happens more often than previously thought.
 In New Zealand, where they nest in the ground, a perennial nest was excavated that was 14 feet in length and 5 feet wide.
 The author has seen a nest in an attic in the Washington D. C. metropolitan area that was approximately 5 feet wide and 3 feet deep.

-Overwintering, fertile queens begin searching for potential nests sites in the spring.
+Overwintering, fertile queens begin searching for potential nest sites in the spring.
 They build a small nest with a few cells and forage for food to feed the first generation of workers.
 After the emergence of the first brood, these workers take over the duties of foraging for food, feeding the larval yellowjackets and increasing the size of the nest.

 Overwintering German yellowjacket queen.